 Learn4dev is an international network of development organisations from different backgrounds.
 We work together to provide better learning opportunities for our staff and partners.

 The network is not formalised nor has its own staff or secretariat.
 It exists thanks to the commitment of its members to contribute to more efficient aid.
 It thereby benefits from its informal and thus flexible structure.

 The evolution of the learn4dev network took place against the background of global paradigm shifts.
 From the Rome Declaration on Harmonisation (2003) over the Millennium Goals (2000), the Busan agreement (2012) and today's Sustainable Development Goals (2015), the network has always positioned itself within the evolutions and changes in the global development agenda.
-Click on the links to understand more on the global development framework.
+Click on the links to understand more on how we are organised.

 Focal Points are the link between member organisations' staff and the Learn4dev network.

 The essence of the learn4dev network are the Learning Initiatives.
 Each initiative is created around a specific topic or common area of interest and is moderated by a Learning Initiative leader.
 Within the Learning Initiatives, members work together on

 training initiatives, the co-creation of tools or the sharing of knowledge.

 Today the network counts 34 member organisations including bilateral donor organisations, multilateral organisations and international training and research centres.
 Focal points are crucial links between member organisation and the network.

 Learn4dev's Core Group serves as a board for the network.
 It includes members who are organisers of the most recent and forthcoming Annual Meetings.
 As all members are expected to help organise an Annual Meeting at some point, each will have an opportunity to participate in the Core Group as well.